tobua/iltio/demo/hasura/README.md

 import { useState } from 'react'
 import { createRoot } from 'react-dom/client'
 import { ApolloProvider } from '@apollo/client'
+import { Store } from 'iltio'
-import { Form, Store } from 'iltio' import { createClient } from './interface'
+import { Authentication } from 'iltio/react'
+import { createClient } from './interface'
 import { Projects } from './projects'